Aug. 20, 2019

 3. Research Online

 Check out the guest’s online presence to learn more about them.
-Try googling the guest’s names and phone number, track down their social media accounts and carefully examine their booking profiles.
+Try googling the guest’s name and phone number, track down their social media accounts and carefully examine their booking profiles.

 4. Verify IDs